r-ss/ak_notes/README.md

 1. Save files in a cloud instead of local disk
 2. On note deletion also remove all assotiated files
 3. CI/CD.
-Currently docker build and docker run trinners manually
+Currently docker build and docker run triggers manually
 3. JSON parsing-unparsing in a some views does not looks good - needs to be refactored
 4. Some restrictions for file uploads - by extension / mime-type / size